rackerlabs/rackspace-how-to/content/cloud-servers/adding-disk-space-after-resizing-a-windows-server-2012-cloud-server.md

 product_url: cloud-servers
 ---

-After you successfully resize a Windows&reg; Cloud Server, you need to perform some additional steps to use the new disk space that is available for your server.
+After you resize a Windows&reg; Cloud Server, you need to perform some additional steps to use the new disk space that is available for your server.
 In Windows Server 2012 you can merge the newly available disk space into one drive by expanding your original